Ritvik-G/in-situ_eval/README.md

 - Upload JSON datasets and run the pipeline end‑to‑end from a web UI
 - Subsample/curate datasets before inference
 - Retrieval techniques: **RAG**, **RAPTOR**, **GraphRAG**
-- Pluggable LLM call via a simple config (works with OpenAI-compatible endpoints)
+- Pluggable LLM call via a simple config (works with GROQ and OpenAI compatible endpoints)
-- Metrics for exact match, overlap, and ROUGE-style similarities
+- Metrics for exact match, overlap, and ROUGE-style similarities (Generic and RAG centric)
 - Clear artifacts saved for each run (sampled data, predictions, enriched + metrics, summaries)

 ---